opencv/opencv/modules/core/doc/basic_structures.rst

 .. index:: Mat::release

-cv::Mat::release
+Mat::release
 ----------------
-.. cfunction:: void Mat::release()
+.. c:function:: void Mat::release()

     Decrements the reference counter and deallocates the matrix if needed